silexphp/Silex/doc/providers/http_cache.rst

         Request::setTrustedProxies(array('127.0.0.1', '::1'));
         $app->run();

-This provider allows you to use the Symfony2 reverse proxy natively with Silex applications by using the ``http_cache`` service.
-The Symfony2 reverse proxy acts much like any other proxy would, so you will want to whitelist it:
+This provider allows you to use the Symfony reverse proxy natively with Silex applications by using the ``http_cache`` service.
+The Symfony reverse proxy acts much like any other proxy would, so you will want to whitelist it:

 .. code-block:: php